 Checklist

-The ceremony (just like this, no vows allowed but you can exchange rings) lasts less than 2 mins and is preformed by a clerk.
+The ceremony lasts less than 2 mins and is preformed by a clerk.
 You will be given your certificate in short form at the conclusion, as opposed to waiting 4-6 weeks if having an officiant perform the ceremony.
 The entire process has been taking about 30 mins-1 hour.
+I'd plan a bit more time on Friday afternoons, which are often fully booked.

 That's how to elope in NYC!
 See my TikTok video showing the process.